Cyclic and well-rounded lattices: Introduction

 A lattice $L$ is called {\it semi-stable} if for any sublattice $M$ of rank $1 \leq k \leq n$,

-and $L$ is called {\it stable} if this inequality is strict for all $M$.
+and $L$ is called {\it stable} if this inequality is strict for all $M \neq L$.
 The stability condition is again preserved under similarity, and we write $\St_n$ for the set of semi-stable similarity classes in~$\real^n$.
 Semi-stable lattices, alongside well-rounded lattices, are of great interest in lattice theory and reduction theory (see~\cite{casselman} and~\cite{shapira_weiss}).

 There are two more interesting classes of lattices we would like to introduce.
 Let $B = \{ \bb_1,\dots,\bb_n \}$ be an ordered basis for a lattice $L$ in~$\real^n$, and define a sequence of angles $\theta_1,\dots,\theta_{n-1}$ as follows: each $\theta_i$ is the angle between $\bb_{i+1}$ and the subspace $\spn_{\real} \{ \bb_1,\dots,\bb_i \}$.
 Then each $\theta_i \in (0,\pi/2]$.
 The basis $B$ is called {\it weakly nearly-orthogonal} if $\theta_i \geq \pi/3$ for each $1 \leq i \leq n-1$.
 A basis $B$ is called {\it nearly-orthogonal} if every ordering of it is weakly nearly-orthogonal.
 A lattice $L$ is called (weakly) nearly-orthogonal if it has a (weakly) nearly-orthogonal basis.
 This property is again preserved under similarity, and we will write $\W_n$ (respectively, $\W^*_n$) for the set of weakly nearly-orthogonal (respectively, nearly orthogonal) well-rounded similarity classes.
 Nearly-orthogonal lattices have applications in image compression and signal processing~\cite{baraniuk}.
-Finally, a lattice $L \subset \real^n$ is called {\it cyclic} if it closed under the rotation shift linear operator $\rho : \real^n \to \real^n$, given by
+Finally, a lattice $L \subset \real^n$, not necessarily of full rank, is called {\it cyclic} in $\real^n$ if it closed under the rotation shift linear operator $\rho : \real^n \to \real^n$, given by

 i.e. if $\rho(L) = L$.
-This property is not preserved under similarity: indeed, the integer lattice $\zed^2$ is cyclic and is similar to $ \zed^2$, which is not cyclic.
+This property is not preserved under similarity: indeed, the integer lattice $\zed^2$ is cyclic and is similar to $ \zed^2$, which is not cyclic for any irrational $a$.
+On the other hand, a full-rank lattice $L \subset \real^n$ is similar to a cyclic lattice if and only if $L$ has an isometry with minimal polynomial $x^n-1$.
 Cyclic lattices have been especially studied in the context of lattice-based cryptography, e.g.~\cite{mic1}, \cite{peikert}.

 Reduction theory aims to specify some ``canonical" choice of representatives of similarity classes, and from this point of view it is interesting to understand the relation between the classes of lattices defined above.
 In general, these conditions on lattices are independent: stable lattices do not need to be well rounded or nearly-orthogonal, and there are families of well-rounded nearly-orthogonal lattices that are not semi-stable (see Lemma~1.1 of~\cite{lf:stable}).
 Further, well-rounded lattices are also not necessarily nearly-orthogonal (as is evident from multiple constructions and examples in~\cite{lf:dk}).
 The situation, however, is much simpler in dimension two: here we have the following chain of inclusions: